Anoka-Ramsey Community College

 Section B. Minimum qualifications:

 Subsection i.
-Membership in the CSS is open to all students with no discrimination regarding race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender, or membership or activity in a local commission as defined by law.
+Membership in the CSS is open to all students with no discrimination regarding race, sex, color, ethnicity, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender, or membership or activity in a local commission as defined by law.

 Subsection iii.
 Students interested in membership must attend two (2) consecutive CSS meetings and submit an application form that includes a signed waiver granting permission for the CSS Advisor to verify eligibility as described in Subsection ii.